triadomaniac/Geometric-Prime-Lattice/README.md

     Visualization: The AI proposed and generated high-resolution "Heatmaps" to reveal the density of trajectory overlaps, visually confirming the "exclusion zones."

     Agent Simulation: The AI designed a "Virtual Agent" benchmark to test the hypothesis.
 The simulation demonstrated that an algorithm navigating the lattice's logic could identify primes with 100% accuracy while reducing the search workload by 74.7% compared to standard linear verification.

+    Goldbach Conjecture Visualization: The lattice structure also facilitates a geometric verification of the Goldbach Conjecture.
+By overlaying a reversed lattice, "Gold Lasers" appear where prime gaps align, producing the famous 'Goldbach Comet' distribution (see Visualizations folder).